-Foreign money’s a funny thing.
-I’ve recently returned from Iceland, where I had to hand over hundreds and hundreds of krona just for a small bottle of orange Fanta.
-On the plus side, however, I was for the first time in my life able to claim I had “several grand” in my wallet… My experience with the Icelandic krona inspired me to research other, far more unusual currencies, so here are some of my favourite finds.
+Currency a funny thing.
+I’ve recently returned from Iceland, where I had to hand over hundreds and hundreds of krona for a bottle of orange Fanta.
+On the plus side, however, I was for the first time in my life able to claim I had “several grand” in my wallet.
+My experience with the Icelandic krona inspired me to research other, far more unusual currencies, so here are some of my favourite finds.
 (Sadly we only accept boring GBP when you buy your travel insurance.)